GuntherRademacher/rex-parser-generator/docs/quickstart-cpp.md

 ## Step 4: Run the Generated Code

 You are now in a position to run the generated code.
-At this point it can be used to dump the parse tree in XML while parsing any input - this is the functionality of the main program, that was generated in response to REx option `-main`.
+At this point it can be used to dump the parse tree in XML while parsing any input - this is the functionality of the main program that was generated in response to REx option `-main`.

 Running it without any command line arguments,